 St Andrew Emergency Services only support the local zip code of 97211.
 Money raised by the community may be available for emergency rental assistance.
 The church is at 4940 NE 8th Street.
 Call (971) 244-0339 for information.

-Legal Aid of Multnomah County - Attorneys offer free help on dealing with evictions to the elderly as well as low income tenants and can offer other advice on rent and housing issues, including help with applying for benefits like HUD housing, emergency section 8 and disability..
+Legal Aid of Multnomah County - Attorneys offer free help on dealing with evictions to the elderly as well as low income tenants.
+They can offer other advice on rent and housing issues, including help with applying for benefits like HUD housing, emergency section 8 and disability..
 Senior citizens are also some of the main clients.
 Address is 520 SW Sixth Avenue Suite, Portland, OR 97204.
 Telephone - ((503) 224-4086

 Homeless Prevention, which includes both rent or utility assistance to stop evictions along with permanent housing placement, can help low income families.
 Government grants and legal firms in Multnomah County provide help to clients ranging from seniors to veterans and single mothers.
 Money may be paid out for rent, motel rooms, or security deposits in some cases.
 Find a listing of Multnomah County eviction and rehousing programs.